jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - Backup and recovery;
 - Views that are customized to the needs of specific audiences.

-## What is a database system?

-A **database system** is a database/DBMS plus database applications (any applications that source from or feed data to the database).
+Finally, a **database system** is a database/DBMS plus database applications (any applications that source from or feed data to the database).
 This term denotes only the technical environment of a database; the full **database environment** encompasses hardware, software, data, procedures, and people.

 ## The database system lifecycle